Eric-Lingren/oanda_server_scripts/README.md

 For detailed instructions of how to start the bot, please check the readme instructions in the github repo of the bot you chose to use.
 \
 Plese contact me if you have questions or concerns with any of these setup steps.
+\
+\
+\
+\
+_Trading foreign exchange carries a high level of risk, and may not be suitable for all investors.
+Past performance is not indicative of future results.
+Leverage can work against you as well as for you.
+Before deciding to invest in foreign exchange you should carefully consider your investment objectives, level of experience, and risk appetite.
+The possibility exists that you could sustain a loss of some or all of your initial investment and therefore you should not invest money that you cannot afford to lose.
+You should be aware of all the risks associated with foreign exchange trading, and seek advice from an independent financial advisor if you have any doubts._
+\
+_I take no responsibility for any losses or gains you may incur from using my software.
+I also take no responsibility for any of your architecture, security, or server configuration._
+\
+_This software is provided as is.
+No warranties or guarantees will be provided for its accuracy, completeness, reliablity, or security if used within your own environment._